What is nitrogen and can we control it?

 Nitrogen is an element that is found in abundance on earth.
-The air we breathe consists mainly of nitrogen.
+The air we breathe consists of nitrogen for a large fraction.
 This is nitrogen in its pure, non-reactive and harmless form (N2).
-A small part of the nitrogen on earth and in our air is found in the form of reactive nitrogen.
-These are chemical compounds which contain nitrogen and are indispensable as nutrients for nature.
+A small part of the nitrogen on earth (and in the air) is found in the form of reactive nitrogen.
+These are chemical compounds that contain nitrogen and are indispensable as nutrients for nature.

-When a substance precipitates from the air onto the ground, this is called deposition.
-Not everything that we emit returns to earth in the same location.
-Nitrogen oxides (NOx), in particular, can be blown great distances and may settle hundreds of kilometres away.
-Ammonia (NH3) lands closer to its emission source.
+When a substance settles from the air onto the ground, this is called deposition.
+Not everything that we emit is deposited in the same location.
+Nitrogen oxides (NOx), in particular, can travel over great distances blown by the wind and may settle hundreds of kilometres away.
+Ammonia (NH3) is deposited closer to its emission source than NOX.

 Too much nitrogen causes problems for nature